JeremiahGelb/MockoDB/HelloWorld/README.md

 I'm using this as a simple sample project to learn cmake, nix, and gtest.
-I have never used cmake before, so my apologies if something is wacky.
+This is my first time using cmake, so my apologies if something is wacky.
 Once this is in a good state, I think I will use Jinja to make a template to generate future projects.

 ## Here's what you need to do to reproduce my environment